gsforza/emacs-the-adhd-way/docs/04-using-documentation.md

 the given key sequence of which you get the full documentation of when using `C-h k`.

-If you want to know more about a specifc package, is it builtin or external, you can search for it with `C-h i` which brings you to the documentation browser.
+If you want to know more about a specific package, is it builtin or external, you can search for it with `C-h i` which brings you to the documentation browser.
 In here you can find documentation on all the packages, Emacs basics, and much more.
 Also, whenever you install a